-empathy listening collaborating making links learning to learn managing distractions questioning imitating sourcing absorbing keeping going interdependence imagining reasoning noticing planning improving
+empathy listening collaborating making links learning to learn distilling questioning imitating sourcing absorbing keeping going interdependence imagining reasoning noticing planning improving managing distractions

-In our classrooms we talk about what makes 'a good learner' on a daily basis.
+In our classrooms we talk about what makes 'a good learner'.
 The children are encouraged to talk about learning and to recognise and celebrate their strengths, but also to think about how to solve problems and become a better learner.
 They are encouraged to use a Growth Mindset and to believe that they can achieve and learn new things by being brave, taking risks and enjoying being challenged.
 This is a whole school approach to teaching and learning and part of 'What We Do Around Here.'